spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/09-eks.md

 7. Selected **Managed Kubernetes** and click on your cluster profile that supports AWS EKS.
 Click on **Next**.

 8. Review and customize pack parameters, as desired.
 By default, parameters for all packs are set with values, defined in the cluster profile.
+Click on **Next**.

 9. Provide the AWS cloud account and placement information.